erajasekar/doculet/README.md

 Doculet uses firebase firestore database for backend.
 So follows these setup steps:

-* You should create a firebase project
+* create a firebase project.

-* Then, add firestore database to it.
+* Add firestore database to it.

 * Setup following rules in database to provide access to any signed in user